krishnakondaplli/the-wild-oasis/readme.md

 # The Wild Oasis

-Build with React Query and Supabase
+Built with React Query and Supabase